Yasmani Grandal Player Props: White Sox vs. Phillies

 Yasmani Grandal Player Prop Bets: White Sox vs. Phillies - April 18

-The Chicago White Sox, including Yasmani Grandal (batting .257 in his past 10 games, with four doubles, two walks and five RBI), battle starting pitcher Bailey Falter and the Philadelphia Phillies at Guaranteed Rate Field, Tuesday at 7:10 PM ET.
+On Tuesday, Yasmani Grandal (coming off going 3-for-5 with two doubles and an RBI) and the Chicago White Sox face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 4:10 PM ET.

-He collected two extra-base hits in his most recent game (3-for-5 with two doubles and an RBI) against the Orioles.
+In his last game, he racked up two extra-base hits (3-for-5 with two doubles and an RBI) against the Orioles.

 Yasmani Grandal Game Info & Props vs. the Phillies